Before You Travel to Peru…

 Before you travel to Peru, make sure you have your personal travel docs in order.
 Leaving from the U.S., you will need both a passport and visa to enter Peru.
 Here’s an overview of what you will need to get your travel visa.

-For business travel only a visa is required.
+For business travel, a visa is required.
 For business or tourism purposes, the maximum stay in Peru is 90 days.
 Texas Tower can only assist travelers with valid United States passports in obtaining their business travel visas to Peru.
 All other nationals will need to make a personal appearance at the Peruvian consulate to obtain their travel visas.

 If you require an Apostille, we can assist you.